 Don’t buy imitation vanilla.

 The main ingredient for imitation vanilla is “vanillin,” which is a cheap vanilla-like flavor derived from a petrochemical process.
-If you’re not sure what that is, I explain the dangers of petroleum in this post.
+If you’re not sure what that is, I explain the dangers of petroleum.

-Using substitutions, waiting for the rock bottom price, and buying in bulk are three of the money saving techniques I teach in depth in my signature eCourse, Grocery Budget Bootcamp.
-These tried and true methods work as part of a system that has saved families hundreds of dollars on groceries!
+Using substitutions, waiting for the rock bottom price, and buying in bulk are three of the main money saving techniques I use and teach.

 I tried making something with vanilla coffee creamer and it came out sickenly sweet